 Forced star playhouse

 Her 1964 account differs, but may be part of the true jigsaw of events:

 “In view of David’s previous strictures I was very surprised when he came to me rather shamefacedly and asked whether I would like to appear in a film.
 Rather shyly, he explained that Four Star Playhouse hadn’t got a great deal of money so could not afford to hire a big star.
 But they wanted somebody to play the part of a foreign spy.
 With my slight accent [slight??] when I spoke English I would be ideal for the part.”

 “‘Do you think you would like to do it?’ he asked anxiously.
 Of course, I leaped at the chance.”

-Perhaps David felt that he had to back-up his casting office’s original invitation in order not to crush Hjördis, or he simply saw it as a one-off gesture to cheer her up and scratch her acting itch.
+Perhaps David felt that he had no choice but to back-up his casting office’s invitation, or he simply saw it as a one-off gesture to cheer her up and scratch her acting itch.
 Hjördis even suspected that it was done to reassure her after her shooting injuries.

 Whatever the reason, almost exactly eight years after moving to Hollywood, she finally had a chance to star, in what was actually a 25 minute TV drama.
 It may not have seemed that big a deal to David, who described TV work as: “a test of stamina, not acting,” but for Hjördis it was hugely important.

 Fetch the pills